pr0ser/gallery/README.md

   * UPLOAD_PERMISSIONS=664
   * DIRECTORY_PERMISSIONS=775

 Note that UPLOAD_PERMISSIONS and DIRECTORY_PERMISSIONS needs to be specified like 644, or 755 in the env file.
 Not as Django specifies it (0o664 or 0664).
+If the host CPU doesn't support AVX2 instructions, change the SIMD_LEVEL arg to "sse4" in docker-compose.yml.

 ### Build Docker images
 `docker-compose build`